ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Q3t9MojGc18?start=136&end=300" frameborder="0" allowfullscreen></iframe>
 </div>

 Heading into this week, many a sharp eye was turned to the winners' bracket matchup between the Russian Federation and China.
-For Russia, it was an opportunity to reach the Quarterfinals for the fourth year in a row; meanwhile, China was looking to turn the tables after getting swept by Russia last year, and get past the round of 16 barrier.
+For Russia, it was an opportunity to reach the Quarterfinals for the fourth year in a row; meanwhile, China was looking to turn the tables after getting swept by Russia last year, and get past the round of 16.

 Both teams came out of the gates firing on all cylinders; China's first pick of [DT3](https://osu.ppy.sh/beatmapsets/1778687#osu/3642792) showcased one of the closest maps of the entire match, tightly contested all the way en route to a last-second China win by 42,537 points.
 Unfazed, Russia picked into their strength in the speed skill set, locking in [DT2](https://osu.ppy.sh/beatmapsets/49071#osu/154165) for a comfortable win.
 China backed up their DT3 win with a dominating performance on their second pick, [HD2](https://osu.ppy.sh/beatmapsets/1739433#osu/3555094), winning by over a million points, and making the score 1–2.